 With the UTs (from P114), GRAVITY operates in conjunction with the GPAO adaptive optics system.
 GPAO (GRAVITY+ Adapative Optics) incorporates both a visible and IR wavefront sensor.
 The IR wavefront sensor is the former CIAO (Coudé Infrared Adaptive Optics) system, which now exists under the GPAO architecture but largely remains unchanged.
+From P117 and subsequent science verification, GPAO is offered with natural guide star (NGS) and laser guide star (LGS) mode.
+Both modes are viable with VIS and IR tip-tilt guide stars.

-The visible wavefront sensor has a limiting magnitude of $V/G = 12.5^m$, while the IT wavefront sensor is $K = 10.0^m$.
+The visible wavefront sensor has a limiting magnitude of $G{rp} = 12.5^m$ in NGS mode, or $G{rp} = 18.0^m$ in LGS mode for the tip-tilt guide star.
+Meanwhile, the IR wavefront sensor limit is $K = 10.0^m$ in NGS mode and $K = 12.0^m$ in LGS mode.
 Operational limits of GPAO for on- and off-axis guiding as well as criteria to decide on which system to chose can be found in the VLTI user manual.